GenericJam/genericjam.github.io/coding_tests.md

 ## Dictionary

 [Dictionary](https://github.com/GenericJam/Dictionary) is a coding test with some concepts from the target industry in that they need a way to identify a key with multiple versions.
-It was a live coding pairing session using an online editor that both the pair coder/interviewer and I could both access.
+It was a live coding pairing session using coderpad which is an online editor that both the pair coder/interviewer and I could access.
 I didn't get the job on the failure of this and the Ring list.
 They didn't like that my `get` function would have taken too long to run which in retrospect is kind of obvious but these solutions don't occur to you until later sometimes.
 I should have done a nested map so the key would pull another map with version of the key so that a `nil` key would get the latest version.

 I'm really not a fan of live coding in the first place and the unfamiliarity of the online editor added to the stress of the situation.
 I guess some companies want people to perform well under stress so perhaps this is a valuable screening device for them.
 The online coding platform had a similar form of interaction as Hacker Rank where there is an implied command line area where you execute your code.